 Marilyn Monroe best friends

 Sometimes she wore a necklace and after the divorce, then broke down and gave it to Paula Strasberg, her stylist, friend and teacher.
 Soon the owners of the necklace passed away.
 Daughter of Paula, Susan Strasberg gave the necklace to Mikimoto (since 1998, the company became US).
-As part of the museum’s collection necklace exhibited at traveling exhibitions with the support of the Natural History Museum.
+As part of the museum’s collection necklace appeared at traveling exhibitions with the support of the Natural History Museum.

 Last shot of Marilyn Monroe made history as the “Marilyn’s Last Sitting” (1962) just six weeks before she died.
 Bert Stern photographed movie stars for Vogue.
 In 1982 he published a book with over 2500 photos, and instead of one, he dedicate to the actress 8 pages, this publication could serve as the impetus for a new round of the career of the actress.
 But became the obituary.